-For serious learners who wish to learn how to produce top quality electronic music in class sizes of no more than seven people.
+For serious learners who wish to learn how to produce top quality electronic music in class sizes of no more than eight people.
 You will benefit by learning professional techniques from the best DJs and electronic music producers in the business, including Grammy-winners.
-With opportunities to record and release tracks, undertake remix projects and create music for media such as adverts and computer games.
+With opportunities to record and release tracks, undertake remix projects.

-With homework and 360 hours of class time, with strategically placed mentoring sessions, you will write, produce, engineer, mix, master, and learn how to release and promote your very own 4-track EP.
+With homework and 360 hours of class time and strategically placed mentoring sessions, you will write, produce, engineer, mix, master, and learn how to release and promote your very own EP, as well as potentially gaining your Garnish Industry Diploma Certificate, RSL Grade Award, and Apple Logic Pro X Certification.

 Overlooked by many, but so useful in the long run, our electronic music composition section will save you hours of ‘hitting and hoping’!
 We will provide you with tools that show which chords go well together for your style and show you how to program chords that ‘work’, bass-lines that groove and lead-lines that are catchy.
 We’ve had classically trained learners do this section of our program come away saying they gained a lot from our methods.